 Auction catalogs in a number of microfilm and microfiche sets supplement the library’s print holdings.

 This microfilm collection allows unprecedented access to treatises, books, and pamphlets from the Fondo Cicognara of the Vatican Library.
 Five thousand titles on the history of art, from antiquity to the 19th century, address the fields of painting, sculpture, architecture, music, philosophy, and literature.
-Each work has received full-level cataloging and can be found in Mercury.
+Each work has received full-level cataloging and can be found in the online catalog.

 The Fowler Collection of Early Architectural Books

 This is an invaluable collection of 448 significant architectural books, including multiple editions of works by such renowned architects as Vitruvius, Leon Battista Alberti, Sebastiano Serlio, Andrea Palladio, Giacomo Barozzi Vignola, and Vincenzo Scamozzi.
 The microform set includes Laurence Hall Fowler’s collection, which was donated to the Johns Hopkins University in 1945, as well as 36 supplemental titles added to round out the collection.
 Fowler’s titles are arranged alphabetically.

 The 489-reel History of Photography Microfilm Collection is a comprehensive collection covering the history, technology, and aesthetics of photography.
 The set includes published works by pioneers in the field, ranging from purely technical to theoretical.
 The core of the collection is drawn from the holdings of the International Museum of Photography at George Eastman House.
 It also encompasses materials from the extensive collections of other major libraries, including the New York Public Library and Columbia University’s Epstean Collection.
 The monographs and serials within History of Photography are cataloged and searchable in the online catalog.